 A local server is a server that is running in a local or a mounted folder and whose document root is NOT the parent of the project root.

 In the remote server configuration, a server runs on another computer (a remote host).
 To access files on the server, use FTP/SFTP/FTPS/WebDAV protocols.

 Before you start

-Synchronization with servers, uploading, downloading, and managing files on them are provided via the FTP/SFTP Connectivity bundled plugin, which is by default enabled.
+Synchronization with servers, uploading, downloading, and managing files on them are provided via the FTP/SFTP/WebDAV Connectivity bundled plugin, which is by default enabled.
 If the plugin is disabled, activate it in the Plugins page of the Settings dialog.
 For details, see Plugins.

 Server access configuration

 GoLand controls interaction with web servers through server access configurations.
 Anytime you are going to use a server, you need to define a server access configuration, no matter whether your server is on a remote host or on your machine.

 A server access configuration defines the following: